 In support of TA2 development, the task for the data provider is to supply examples of simulated interpreter-mediated interactions that require knowledge of sociocultural norms (as described in the ceiling condition in Table 1, below) such that these interactions can be modeled by TA2 performers.
-Using scenarios defined in collaboration with the government evaluation team, the data provider will be required to assemble appropriate participants, record their interactions, and annotate the resulting video for TA1 analysis of sociocultural norms, emotions, and impactful changes in norms and emotions.
+Using a range of scenarios defined in collaboration with the government evaluation team, the data provider will be required to assemble appropriate participants, record their interactions, and annotate the resulting video for TA1 analysis of sociocultural norms, emotions, and impactful changes in norms and emotions.
 Interpreter corrections will serve as gold-standard remediation for the participants' utterances.
 Face-to-face interactions will be annotated for approximately 15 scenario types for the ceiling condition.
+Proposals should address the realism of the data proposed as well as the recording quality.
 Data support for TA2 evaluation will be provided by a Federally Funded Research and Development Center (FFRDC) or University Affiliated Research Center (UARC) to be named at a later date.